-Attribute name Data type P Cardinality Description ieLoc leLocation М 1 This IE shall contain the location of the IE mentioned in "reqle" or "rsple" (i.e Variable in URI path or URI query parameter or HTTP header or JSON body or іеТуре ІеТуре М 1 multipart message) This IE shall contain the type of the IE, representing the nature of the information the IE is carrying. reqle string C 01 This IE shall be included when the les in HTTP/2 request messages of an API need to be protected when forwarded over N32-f.
-When present, this IE shall contain: The JSON pointer representation of the IE to be protected, if the "ieLoc" indicates "BODY".
-Only the JSON pointer of the leaf IEs are included; The name of the Variable in URI path to be protected, if the "ieLoc" indicates "URI_PATH"; e.g. the name "{ueld}" can be used to protect the UE ID in the following API URI: "/nNf-service/v1/(ueld)/service-operation-1" The name of the URI query parameter to be protected, if the "ieLoc" indicates "URI_PARAM"; The name of the HTTP header, if the "ieLoc" indicates "HEADER"; The JSON pointer representation of the attribute defined with the RefToBinaryData type if the "ieLoc" indicates "MULTIPART_BINARY".
-It shall be encoded as: <json attribute="" attribute<="" defined="" if="" of="" pointer="" reftobinarydata="" td="" the="" type="" with=""></json> rsple string C 01 This IE shall be included when the IEs in HTTP/2 response messages of an API need to be protected when forwarded over N32-f.
-When present, this IE shall contain: The JSON pointer representation of the IE to be protected, if the "ieLoc" indicates "BODY".
-Only the JSON pointer of the leaf IEs are included; The name of the HTTP header, if the "ieLoc" indicates "HEADER"; The JSON pointer representation of the attribute defined with the RefToBinaryData type if the "ieLoc" indicates "JSON Pointer of the attribute defined with the RefToBinaryData type if the attribute defined with the RefToBinaryData type/data. isModifiable boolean C 01 This IE shall be included if the IE is allowed to be modified by all RI(s) on the side of the SEPP sending the API IE mapping.
-When present, true, indicates that the IE is allowed to be modified by all RI(s) on the side of the SEPP; false, indicates that the IE is not allowed to be modified by any RI on the side of the SEPP; default is false.
+Attribute name Data type Р Cardinality Description ieLoc leLocation M 1 This IE shall contain the location of the IE mentioned in "reqle" or "rsple" (i.e Variable in URI path or URI query parameter or HTTP header or JSON body or multipart message) іеТуре IeType М 1 This IE shall contain the type of the IE, representing the nature of the information the IE is carrying. reqle string C 01 This IE shall be included when the les in HTTP/2 request messages of an API need to be protected when forwarded over N32-f.
+When present, this IE shall contain: - The JSON pointer representation of the IE to be protected, if the "ieLoc" indicates "BODY".
+Only the JSON pointer of the leaf IEs and recursive non-leaf IEs are included; - The name of the Variable in URI path to be protected, if the "ieLoc" indicates "URI_PATH"; e.g. the name "{ueld}" can be used to protect the UE ID in the following API URI: "/nNf-service/v1/(ueld)/service-operation-1" - The name of the URI query parameter to be protected, if the "ieLoc" indicates "URI_PARAM"; - The name of the HTTP header, if the "ieLoc" indicates "HEADER"; - The JSON pointer representation of the attribute defined with the RefToBinaryData type if the "ieLoc" indicates "MULTIPART_BINARY".
+It shall be encoded as: <json attribute="" defined="" of="" pointer="" reftobinarydata="" the="" type="" with="">/data.</json> rsple string С 01 This IE shall be included when the IEs in HTTP/2 response messages of an API need to be protected when forwarded over N32-f.
+When present, this IE shall contain: - The JSON pointer representation of the IE to be protected, if the "ieLoc" indicates "BODY".
+Only the JSON pointer of the leaf IEs and recursive non-leaf IEs are included; - The name of the HTTP header, if the "ieLoc" indicates "HEADER"; The JSON pointer representation of the attribute defined with the RefToBinaryData type if the "ieLoc" indicates "MULTIPART_BINARY".
+It shall be encoded as: <json of="" pointer="" the<br="">attribute defined with the RefToBinaryData type>/data.</json> isModifiable boolean С 01 This IE shall be included if the IE is allowed to be modified by all RI(s) on the side of the SEPP sending the API IE mapping.
+When present, - true, indicates that the IE is allowed to be modified by all RI(s) on the side of the SEPP; - false, indicates that the IE is not allowed to be modified by any RI on the side of the SEPP; - default is false.
 When the IE is not included, the default value shall be applied.
-(NOTE)

-isModifiableBylpx map(boolean) С 01 This IE shall be included if the IE is allowed to be modified by some of (but not all) the RI(s) on the side of the SEPP sending the API IE mapping.
+(NOTE 1, NOTE 2) isModifiableBylpx map(boolean) С 01 This IE shall be included if the IE is allowed to be modified by some of (but not all) the RI(s) on the side of the SEPP sending the API IE mapping.
 The key of the map is the ipxProviderId for which the boolean applies.
-When present, each element carries the isModifiable indication for the RI indicated by the key.
-(NOTE) NOTE: Either isModif iable or isModifiable eBylpx may be p resent, but not both.
+When present, each element carries the isModifiable indication for the RI indicated by the key. ancestorle string С 01 (NOTE 1, NOTE 2) This IE shall be included when the IE type is RECURSIVE_NON_LEAF.
+When present, this IE shall contain a JSON pointer of the ancestor IE. See Annex F.3.